 About Southern Decadence

 Join the GLBT community in the French Quarter during August 27-September 1 for this decadent celebration.

 Nicknamed the "Gay Mardi Gras," Southern Decadence is one of those quintessential New Orleans occasions in which participants get to strut their stuff in elaborate costumes and high fashion.
-Ground Zero for the action is in the French Quarter around the intersection of Bourbon and St. Ann streets.
-A number of gay bars and dance clubs in the immediate vicinity provide nonstop music, dancing and prancing over the entire duration of the event.
-Outdoor concerts on the closed-off streets also add to the weekend’s festivities, as do stage shows in the individual clubs.
+Ground Zero for the action is around the intersection of Bourbon and St. Ann streets in the French Quarter.